benc/simplecov-teamcity-summary/README.md

 ## Installation

+* Make sure you're depending on SimpleCov v0.8 or greater.
-Add this line to your application's Gemfile:
+* Add this line to your application's Gemfile:

         gem 'simplecov-teamcity-summary'

   And then execute:

         $ bundle

-Or install it yourself as:
+* Or install it yourself as:

         $ gem install simplecov-teamcity-summary

 ## Configuration